 Fire Danger Period

-The commencement of the Fire Danger Period is determined on local existing and predicted conditions that lead to increased fire risk for Bass Coast.
+The start of the Fire Danger Period is determined on local existing and predicted conditions that lead to increased fire risk for Bass Coast.
 The Fire Danger Period is when CFA restricts the use of fire in the community.
 During this period no open air burning is allowed in the municipal district.
 This is to help prevent fires from starting.
 Unauthorised burning during the Fire Danger Period is breaking the law and may lead to fines and prosecution.

 For guides on what you can and can't do during the Fire Danger Period or on days of total fire ban visit cfa.vic.gov.au/can.